-Also note that driving with a suspended license in Nevada is a misdemeanor, carrying up to six (6) months in jail and/or up to $1,000 in fines.
+Also note that driving with a suspended license is a misdemeanor, carrying up to six (6) months in jail and/or up to $1,000 in fines.

 Probably yes, though it depends on the individual insurance company’s policies.
 In general, the more demerit points a person’s driver’s license has, the higher the insurance premium will be.

-People who complete Level 1 Nevada Traffic school within five (5) days of pleading guilty to an illegal U-turn will usually have the charge amended down to a non-moving violation, and the DMV will not add any demerit points to their license.5
+Usually no. However, doing traffic school can cause the case to be amended down to a non-moving violation, and the DMV will not add any demerit points to their license.5

-8. What happens if I ignore my illegal U-turn ticket in Nevada?
+8. What happens if I ignore my ticket in Nevada?

 An illegal U-turn will cause three (3) demerit points to be added to the person’s commercial driver’s license (CDL) in Nevada.
 Note the license will be suspended for six (6) months if the driver ever accrues twelve (12) or more demerit points in a year period.